Maluku Islands: 1999–2003 inter-communal conflict

 Religious and ethnic conflict erupted across the islands in January 1999.
 The subsequent 18 months were characterized by fighting between local groups of Muslims and Christians against jihadist groups from Java and the Indonesian military backing them leading to the destruction of thousands of houses, the displacement of approximately 500,000 people, the loss of thousands of lives, and the segregation of Muslims and Christians.

 Geography

 The Maluku Islands have a total area of 850,000 km2, 90% of which is sea.
 There are an estimated 1027 islands.
-The largest two islands, Halmahera and Seram, are sparsely populated, while the most developed, Ambon and Ternate, are small.
+The largest two islands, Halmahera and Seram, are sparsely populated, while the most developed islands, Ambon and Ternate, are small.

 The majority of the islands are forested and mountainous.
 The Tanimbar Islands are dry and hilly, while the Aru Islands are flat and swampy.
 Mount Binaiya (3027 m) on Seram is the highest mountain.
 Several islands, such as Ternate (1721 m) and the TNS islands, are volcanoes emerging from the sea with villages sited around their coasts.
 There have been over 70 serious volcanic eruptions in the last 500 years and earthquakes are common.